Arjun0606/ThedailyPoop/CLOUDKIT_SCHEMA.md

 # CloudKit Schema Configuration

-This document outlines the CloudKit schema setup required for Plop. **Updated to match current implementation.**
+This document outlines the CloudKit schema setup required for Plopper. **Updated to match current implementation.**

 ## Container Configuration